return42/sphkerneldoc/linux_src_doc/include/linux/ntb_h.rst

 Hardware and topology may support a different number of memory windows.
 Moreover different peer devices can support different number of memory windows.
 Simply speaking this method returns the number of possible inbound memory windows to share with specified peer device.
+Note: this may return zero if the link is not up yet.

 .. _`ntb_mw_count.return`: